paulmohljr/connect-pay/documentation/Bankloginenrollmentuc.md

 # Bank Login Enrollment Architecture
 ## Explanation of Feature
-This is the preferred method of consumer enrollment into ConnectPay.For uCom merchants, skip the details in this section and refer to Sec#3.8.1
+This is the preferred method of consumer enrollment into ConnectPay.
+For uCom merchants, skip the details in this section and refer UCOM DETAILS<TO BE ADDED>
 <p>
 The consumer is presented with an option to login into his/her bank account using their bank username and password.
 Once the consumer logs in, authorizes the bank account he/she wants to use for this enrollment, and submits, ConnectPay fetches the consumer demographic and/or bank information from the bank using a secure backend connection and populates all the details on the consumers enrollment screen.
 The consumer will then verify all the details and edit them as he/she sees fit (except for bank account details) and submits the enrollment.
 </p>